 All income and expenses relating to the financial year are recognised in the income statement regardless of time of payment.
-Negative unrealised value adjustments of investments in subsidiaries as well as unrealised value adjustments of other investments in portfolio companies are also recognised in the income statement.
+Value adjustments in respect of investments in portfolio companies, which are measured at fair value, are also recognised in the income statement.